Peter-SB/n8n-ai-instagram-scraper/README.md

 ## Results

 Overall im quite impressed with the results.
-These are some of the the results from about 20 scrape reels totalling about 2p in cost.
-I am impressed with the amount of information extracted for each reel and the LLM was good at adding context from the rest of the reel.
+These are some of the results from about 20 scrape reels totalling about 2p in cost.
+I am impressed with the amount of information extracted for each reel, and the LLM was good at adding context from the rest of the reel.
 The outcome is only as good as the video it comes from but the AI was generally very good at separating and summarising the info.
 It struggled a bit sometimes with categorising, e.g food and drink hygiene tips being put in Food & Drink category which is more for actual locations to eat.
-However, I didn't spend long on prompt engineering and im sure I could have achieved better results here with some more experimentation here.
+However, I didn't spend long on prompt engineering and I'm sure I could have achieved better results here with some more experimentation here.

 <p align="center"><img src="docs/Scraped Activites & Atttractions.png" alt="AI Output Node" width="70%"></p>

 From the screenshots you can see some examples of poor quality data.
 Row 6 in the Scraped Info & Other, for example, seems to be a phone number advert.
 And some of the entries above aren't very descriptive in location or notes.
-However building up this database of info has allow me to see what trends pops up often, which could be especially good for seeing popularity of place recommendations.
+However building up this database of info has allow me to see what trends pop up often, which could be especially useful for seeing popularity of place recommendations.
 Ultimately this data will be most useful put back into a more powerful LLM, such as GPT4o, to clean-up and further summaries.

 ### Self-hosted VS Cloud LLMs